apoluekt/OpenRPNCalc/README.md

   * Formulas from relativistic kinematics (centre-of-mass two-body decay momentum, conversion between angle and pseudorapidity, beta and gamma factors)
   * Statistical functions: mean (or weighted mean in UNCERT mode), RMS, chi-squared of a series of values (only in UNCERT mode).
   * 100 memory registers
-  * Power consumption of ~16 uA in standby mode with the LCD on and 1-2 uA with the LCD off.
+  * Power consumption: 0.6mA running at 16MHz, 16 uA in standby mode with the LCD on, and 5 uA with the LCD off.
+  * Optional HP48 keyboard files, with the aim to run [DB48x](https://48calc.org/) (this is still very much WIP)

 ## Hardware overview